 Derivative (class action) suits.
 It should be noted that violations of the directors’ fiduciary duties lead to a claim for the corporation against its directors.
 However, since these same directors have the competence to file such a claim, the more likely option for minority shareholders is to file a derivative suit.
 This means that an individual shareholder sues the directors on behalf of the corporation.
 Such a derivative suit for violation of fiduciary duties can be filed as a class action, unlike the appraisal remedy (see above in paragraph 63).

 Remedies: damages or void transaction?
-Voiding the transaction is the traditional remedy for breach of fiduciary duty.
+Unlike for the appraisal remedy, shareholders can file a suit for breach of fiduciary duties as a class action.
+In such a suit, the traditional remedy is the annulment of the transaction.
 However, it will often not be practically possible to unwind a merger after a lengthy trial, as this would cause too much harm to third parties.
-Therefore, courts typically award damages instead of voiding the transaction.
+Therefore, courts typically award damages instead.
 The court can even award “rescissory damages”: parties receive damages to restore them in their positions before the breach of fiduciary duties.
 This is more generous for the claimant than the appraisal remedy, because the shares are valued at the time when the damages are awarded, and not at the time of the merger.
 Hence, minority shareholders can benefit from increases in value after the merger.

 Conclusion.
 The more generous measurement of damages in case of a breach of fiduciary duty, combined with the possibility of class actions and other procedural advantages, makes a suit for breach of fiduciary duties a more attractive remedy to challenge freeze-outs than the appraisal remedy (cfr. above in paragraph 64).